Massachusetts Adoption Laws

 For families who work with a national adoption agency like American Adoptions, this is especially necessary since it’s often likely that you’ll adopt outside Massachusetts state lines.
 An expectant mother’s home state’s adoption laws may be different from the adoption laws in Massachusetts, so your adoption professional will need to adhere to both states’ adoption laws.

-You can request free information about Massachusetts adoption laws online or by calling 1-800-ADOPTION now.
 The guide below will give you a better understanding of the domestic adoption laws in Massachusetts that may influence your Massachusetts adoption process and your child’s adoption.

 *The information below should not be considered a replacement for legal counsel.
 For all legal questions, contact your adoption attorney.*